Submissions

 • The contribution is original and unpublished, and is not under evaluation for publication by another journal; otherwise, you should justify it in "Comments to editor".

-• The manuscript is prepared for double-blind review (no identification of authors in the manuscript).
+• The manuscript must be anonymous for double-blind review (with no identification of the authors in the manuscript).

-• Each author may publish one paper every 12 months [does not apply to the "Music and Women" dossier].
-The 12-month period starts from the submission date.
-This rule also applies to co-authorship.
+• Each author may publish one paper every 12 months.
+The 12-month period starts from the date the paper is submitted.
+This rule also applies to co-authorship;

 • The text is in Portuguese, English or Spanish and complies with ABNT standards.
 For non-Brazilian authors, follow the rules and guidelines for authors available in the "Submissions" tab (see file "template.docx").